 San Francisco: City Lights Books, 1981

-a.
-First edition, hardcover, 96 pages, published as Pocket Poet Series No. 39.
+Perfect-bound in printed and illustrated wrappers, 96 pages, published as Pocket Poet Series No. 39.

-b.
-First edition, wrappers, 96 pages, published as Pocket Poet Series No. 39.
+Hardcover in cloth-bound boards in printed and illustrated dust jacket, 96 pages, published as Pocket Poet Series No. 39.

 (Cook 146)